Free personalized radio that

-Based in Brooklyn, NY, Deupree's most widely known project is as one third of Prototype 909, a group that also included Dietrich Schoenemann and Jason "BPMF" Szostek.
-The group was most famous for their live performances and gear, such as rare keyboards, drum machines, and refusal to use a DAT player, holding prerecorded music.
+Based in Brooklyn, New York, Deupree's most widely known project is as one third of Prototype 909, a group that also included Dietrich Schoenemann and Jason "BPMF" Szostek.
+The group was most famous for its live performances and gear, such as rare keyboards and drum machines, and refusal to use a DAT player holding prerecorded music.
 The band released four full-length albums, Acid Technology (Instinct, 1993), Live 1993-1995 (Instinct, 1995), Transistor Rhythm (Instinct, 1995), and Joined at the Head (Caipirinha, 1997).
 Prototype 909 dissolved in the late '90s, but continues to work on projects together and independently.

 In 1997, Deupree teamed up with Ysatis again and released the CD Arc vs. Tiny Objects in Space under the corresponding names.
-In 1998, 12K released the CD Alphabet Flasher by Drum Komputer, a name Deupree and former Prototype 909 colleague Schoenemann use when they produce together.
-That same year, Deupree's solo project Comma came out in a limited 500 release, a year later a limited release with Richard Chartier called Spec returned him to a paired-off effort.
+In 1998, 12k released the CD Alphabet Flasher by Drum Komputer, a name Deupree and former Prototype 909 colleague Schoenemann use when they produce together.
+That same year, Deupree's solo project Comma came out in a limited release of 500; a year later a limited release with Richard Chartier called Spec returned him to a paired-off effort.
 In April 2000, the album .N was released, and in July, Deupree teamed with Tetsu Inoue for Active/Freeze.
 A month later, the full-length album Polr was released on Frank Bretschneider's German label Raster Music.

 In 2004, Deupree launched the Happy imprint, the byproduct of a dissatisfaction with the lack of proper exposure to Japanese pop outside of Japan.
-2005 found Deupree remixing such experimental music luminaries as Philip Glass and Ryuichi Sakamoto, as well as an album-length project of sound reconstruction for Japanese trio Eisi, entitled Every Still Day.
-After several years of team-ups, in 2006, he returned to the console as a solo artist and released the beautifully textured Northern.
+The year 2005 found Deupree remixing such experimental music luminaries as Philip Glass and Ryuichi Sakamoto, as well as an album-length project of sound reconstruction for the Japanese trio Eisi, entitled Every Still Day.
+After several years of team-ups, in 2006 he returned to the console as a solo artist and released the beautifully textured Northern.
 Inspired by the harsh winters of his upstate New York home, it was his first album to contain sounds that were recognizably created on actual instruments.
 Though still very much a glitch record, it marked the start of a shift toward a more organic sound, focused on the electric guitar, that he would continue to work on and refine throughout the next decade.
 A deluxe remixed and remastered version of Northern followed in 2008, as did a dancefloor-ready EP of glitchy techno, Habitat, released under the name Ando on the German label Bine.